54ba/midostore/changelog/NETLIFY_DEPLOYMENT_FIXES.md

 ## Troubleshooting

-### If you still get Blobs errors:
+### If you still get "request body too large" errors:
-1. Use `npm run netlify:deploy:simple` instead
+1. Use `npm run netlify:deploy:ultra` - This completely avoids bundling
-2. This bypasses the Next.js plugin entirely
-3. Basic functionality will work without advanced features
+2. Check that heavy dependencies are properly excluded in `netlify.toml`
+3. Verify functions are not importing heavy packages

 ### If functions are still too large:
 1. Run `npm run netlify:check` to identify issues
 2. Check for new heavy dependencies
 3. Consider splitting functions or removing dependencies

+### About Electron:
+- **Keep it** if you need desktop app functionality
+- **Remove it** if you only need web deployment
+- **It's NOT the problem** - the issue is Netlify bundling it with functions